-The last major project that I completed for my job as a full time in-house designer at ICC Compliance Center was a GHS catalog for our new products line that helps businesses comply with the U.S Government’s recently adopted Globally Harmonized System for workplace labeling.
+The first major project that I completed for my job as a full time in-house designer at ICC Compliance Center was a GHS catalog for our new products line that helps businesses comply with the U.S Government’s recently adopted Globally Harmonized System for workplace labeling.
 This catalog encompasses a complete solution for compliance with the new workplace labeling laws in the US from SDS Services, training, and workplace audits to chemical labels, signs, posters, publications and more!

 While I was planning, developing, designing, and laying out this catalog I developed styles for all catalogs that will be created moving forward.
 This was the first major catalog that was created since the rebranding of the company in 2010.
 Older catalogs were busy and cluttered with extraneous graphic information, since the rebrand we have successfully made better use of white space across all media, catalogs, sell sheets, website, digital media, and more.

 below you can see key spreads and single pages from the catalog showing different layouts and elements used when designing the catalog.

 Sample Publications Page showing a standard layout for how several products would look on a single page.

 An informational spread showing the locations where the company does public training courses.

 Another informational spread showing the differences between all of the old MSDS formats

 along with the new updated universal SDS format.

 A flowchart and explanation of how the offline component of ChemplianceWeb works.

 A standard layout, with the addition of a table that explains to the customer how to create a part code for the particular product that they want to purchase.
 This can be tricky some times because for each product there could be many more options than we can show in the catalog, so we use a combination of codes that refer to customizable options that we offer and options that the customer can pull from various regulations manuals depending on which chemicals or substances they are dealing with.